Skip to main content

 Phase two: Scaling to FedRAMP Moderate

-Once Phase One has proven the viability of the 20x approach at the Low impact level, Phase Two expands the scope to include FedRAMP Moderate authorizations.
+Once Phase One established that the 20x model could work at the Low impact level, FedRAMP shifted its focus to scaling those same principles to Moderate authorizations.
 This phase incorporates lessons learned during the pilot, but it also raises expectations, especially around continuous validation, cryptographic requirements, and modernization of legacy processes like POA&Ms.

 For CSPs, this is where the program moves closer to its vision of a largely automated, continuous authorization process that is faster to achieve and easier to maintain.
 Phase Two also provides the opportunity for CSPs authorized at Low to transition to Moderate more seamlessly.